 If you are in your child ego, you will feel insecure and uncomfortable within the communication.
 There is only one thing that can help here: Consciously and consistently go against your Uncertainty and show the person you are talking to that they are talking to an adult.
 Get over yourself to express your views and avoid showing frustration if something doesn't go your way.

 In summary, this means: You need to develop a sense of your ego states, which is usually quite easy to do.
 If you catch yourself in an unwanted ego state, it is a matter of immediately adopting the perspective of your adult ego with the power of your mind.
-If you still do not succeed on your own, the training for the Greator Coach support, there you learn not only to perceive in which "I" you are and to step into your adult ego, but also to support other people in this process.
+If you still do not succeed on your own, the training for the Greator Life Coach There you will not only learn to recognize which "I" you are in and to step into your adult self, but also to support other people in this process.

 Surely you are familiar with the fact that you emotionally overreact to some statements or behaviors of your fellow men.
 These are often trigger points that have their origin in your childhood.
 If someone presses these trigger points, it feels absolutely unbearable for you.
 The result is unreflective outbursts of tears or anger from your hurt inner child.
 In interpersonal communication, especially in professional life, such emotional outbursts are extremely counterproductive.